kavehs87/my3pai-website/docs/NEW_API.md

   }
   ```
 - Each POI matches the schema from [PoiResource](#poiresource).
+- **Note**: POIs from published itineraries are included even if their individual `status` is `draft`.
+This allows publishing entire itineraries at once.

 ### Google OAuth (browser flow)
 - `GET /api/auth/google` – redirects to Google OAuth (web route).